UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 In the long term, addressing the lack of banking infrastructure will also help sanduks transact more efficiently.

-Known issues and troubleshooting: the requirements for this tool to be used so that the user knows when not to use it will include

-If there is a lack of

-Infrastructure: phones, mobile network access; the tech infrastructure is necessary as a precursor for replication of this model mSanduk formal analog savings structure, and community willingness/buy in, It is not yet the best moment to make use of this tool.
+**Known issues and troubleshooting**.
+Technical infrastructure such as phones and mobile network access and community savings groups who are willing to try digital solutions are required to replicate this model.

 **Cost**.
-The entire activity cost up to 100,000 USD for the duration of the activity,broken down as below:
+The entire activity cost approximately 100,000 USD, allocated as follows:
-12K: community immersion (flights to Abyei & Warawar, ground transportation, security, food); 16K-Technical support
+ - 12,0000 for the community immersion (flights to Abyei & Warawar, ground transportation, security, and food);
-60K: intervention heavy lifting (booster packages, M&E, follow-ups with groups) 10k-capacity building trainings are offered.
+ - 16,000 for echnical support;
+ - 60,000 for community engagement (commodity booster packages, M&E, and ongoing commmunication with savings groups);
+ - 10,000 for capacity building trainings.

 **People**.
 The teams involved in this journey included:

 1. Community mobilizer/local partner (implementing partner/CSO to do financial literacy and mobilization for the community) who knows the community to lead community immersion